 My husband made the swing last year, out of scrap wood.

 I made this pillow, which you can find the tutorial for HERE.

-The rug is a super great discovery I made on Amazon.
+The rug is a super grand discovery I made on Amazon.
 It is called a Mad Mat, and it is made entirely out of plastic woven together.
-That means it is easily sprayed off, won’t stain or mold and is super cute and feels great on your feet.
-I was nervous ordering it, because I had never seen one, but I really really like it!
+That means it is easily sprayed off, won’t stain or mold and is super cute, and feels great on your feet.
+I was nervous ordering it because I had never seen one, but I like it!

-I also bought a plant from Wal-mart for 12$ and some hanging ferns.
-I’m anxious for our little hanging ferns to grow full and large . . . provided I don’t kill them first.
+I also bought a plant from Walmart for 12$ and some hanging ferns.
+I’m eager for our little hanging ferns to grow full and large . . . provided I don’t kill them first.

 That’s a wrap on the porch, now come on in through the door and I’ll show you what we have done inside.

-I found this little old cubby at an antique store, and thought it was perfect for my kids to throw in their flip flops.
-They think it is fun too and have actually practiced keeping their shoes put away – for now.
+I found this little old cubby at an antique store and thought it was perfect for my kids to throw in their flip-flops.
+They think it is fun too and have practiced keeping their shoes put away – for now.

-Then I utilized this small space on the wall for a little summer organization with 4 kids . . . if there is such a thing.
+Then I used this small space on the wall for a little summer organization with 4 kids . . . if there is such a thing.